Oldman10000/ski-carinthia/README.md

 * [PEP8 Online](http://pep8online.com/) found no Python errors throught my files, except for settings.py.
 This is a known issue with the built in Django settings file, but it is acceptable not to force a line break here.
   - line too long (>79 characters) - AUTH_PASSWORD_VALIDATORS = [{}] x4

+### Chrome Dev Tools Lighthouse

+Chrome dev tools lighthouse was used to test the site for performance, accessibility, best practises and SEO.
+Tests were run in incognito mode on the Chrome browser to prevent cached data from affecting loading times/performance.

+#### Performance

+Performance was consistently good throughout all pages, only being slowed down slightly by images (which were already compressed), and external JavaScript resources such as JQuery.
+On all pages this scored at least 85, generally in the mid 90s.

+#### Accessibility

+Accessibility scored similarly well, all blank anchor tags (that had no text) were appropriately named, and all inputs were labelled.
+Initially, the text colour in the navbar was considered to have an insufficient contrast ratio to the background colour.
+This was fixed by using a lighter shade for the text.
+I also changed all header elements to be sequential (i.e. h1, h2, h3) rather than non sequential (h1, h2, h5).

+#### Best Practises

+Scored between 95 - 100 on every page.

+#### SEO

+The SEO score tended to be around 90.
+This was due to the exclusion of a 'robots.txt' file, which provides instructions to search engine bots and helps web crawling.

 ## Technologies Used

 ### Languages Used